Weight loss struggles

 History repeats itself

 If you’ve lost weight and gained it back, you already know how hard it is to lose weight and keep it off.
-The vast majority of weight loss diets fail, giving you a round trip ticket to your previous weight within five years.
+The vast majority of weight loss diets fail, giving you a round trip ticket to your previous weight (plus a few more pounds) within five years.
 While improved health is often the motivation for weight loss, the outcome of weight cycling actually puts a strain on health – not to mention the emotional impact.
 This sobering information is worth considering, especially if you’re on the tipping point of doing whatever it takes to lose weight.

 If you’re ready to get off the weight loss roller coaster or halt your steady weight gain, I can help you find your way back to the intuitive eater you were at birth.
 Babies are born with the innate ability to sense when they are hungry and when they are full.
 When caregivers respond to cues properly, babies continue to be attuned to their own internal senses.
 However, culture inevitably interferes to varying degrees, starting at a young age.
-The power of cultural influences on eating and self-image is staggering.
+The power of cultural influences on eating and self-image is profound.
 I’ll provide tools and techniques to help you turn down the volume to outside voices while turning up the volume to your internal voices.